 It was such an incredible and surreal experience to walk through there and learn about the prisoners´ time in captivity.
 I would highly recommend visiting here, it was 30,000 dong to enter, and 20,000 for the guide book which tells you more information in great detail.

-The “Women Museum” was absolutely incredible.
-So incredible that I spent 2.5 hours walking around.
+The “Women Museum” was absolutely incredible, probably my favourite Museum I visited in Vietnam.
+It was so incredible that I spent 2.5 hours walking around.
 If you go, I highly recommend the audio guide.
 It costs 30,000 to get in, and 30,000 for the audio guide, but, you get so much more information with the guide which isn’t written down.
-By the end my feet were getting a bit tired so I ended up skipping a few, but I would say I got through 54 out of 57 audios!
+By the end my feet were getting a bit tired so I ended up skipping a few, but I got through 54 out of 57 audios!

-The tour started with the Marriage section, where they show the traditional Vietnamese wedding attire from around the country, traditional gifts and explained wedding traditions around the country, explaining how newly weds will, for example, spend a week with the bride´s family, then move in with the groom´s family for the remainder of their married life.
+The tour started with the Marriage section, where they show the traditional Vietnamese wedding attire from around the country, traditional gifts and explained wedding traditions around the country.
+They explained how newly weds will spend a week with the bride´s family, then move in with the groom´s family for the remainder of their married life.
 There is a tribe in Vietnam where, when the girls are 15/16 years old, they essentially have a “husband finding” season!
 It will last for few months, and after a while the girl and her family will visit the potential future husband, and ask for his hand in marriage.
 If he says no, she must wait 7 days before she can ask again.
 This tradition is still ongoing in some areas, although, many of the couples will be together before the “husband season” begins.

 The next section was all about child birth practices.
 There was a section about families who bring a Shaman in to perform rituals in order to bless them with the luck of conceiving.
 There is also a tradition amongst some tribes to keep the umbilical cord of everyone born in the family, inside a container.
 They tie it with a black string, and place it inside for each birth, and pass it down through the family.
 These tribes believe that the soul is found in the umbilical cord, and therefore, if someone from the family dies, they remove the umbilical cord from the tube, and bury it with them.